All Episodes

 And they are the two biggest union chieftains in the country.

-So I think if a contest ensues between the trade unions, the people could build the mosque, if they indeed are going to do that.
+So I think if a contest ensues between the trade unions, the people are going to build the mosque, if they indeed are going to do that, over loyalty to the cops and firemen, the first responders who died in 9-11 versus Obama, that's not a contest.

-Well, they'll have they'll have to publicly do it.
+Well, they'll have to publicly do it, and that'll be a contest.

-It'll be a contest certainly for the rank and file.
+It'll be a contest, certainly, for the rank and file.

 Well, it'll be interesting to see.